Trodek/CutScene-Manager-Research/README.md

 # 2D Cutscene Manager

-## What is a Cutscene and a Cinematic?
+## Cutscene vs Cinematic?

-The trminology usually used to refer to a video that is shown in a videogmaes is Cinematic.
+The trminology usually used to refer to videos that are shown in a videogmaes is Cinematic.
 Cinematic refers to all the sequences shown that don't involve player interactions but that sequences can be divided in different types:
 - Live-action Cutscenes: Real actors are filmed on a constructed set.
 - Pre-rendered Cutscenes: The scene is animated and rendered beforhand.